N-Wouda/Slides/slides/rhp_tech/rhp_tech.md

 # The database

-- Tech: PostgreSQL, with PostGIS extension for geodata
+- PostgreSQL, with PostGIS extension for geodata
 - Contains (most of) the TVP, Suburbium, and PRP data
 - New projects should not require changes to the database structure